in-async/AdColony-Android-SDK-wiki-ja/Showing-Instant-Feed-Videos.md

-AdColony Instant-FeedTM is a new ad unit that allows you to blend AdColony ads directly into your app’s content, closely matching the form and function of your existing user experience.
-Prior to Instant-FeedTM, all AdColony ads were displayed as full-screen interstitials.
+AdColony Instant-Feed™ is a new ad unit that allows you to blend AdColony ads directly into your app’s content, closely matching the form and function of your existing user experience.
+Prior to Instant-Feed™, all AdColony ads were displayed as full-screen interstitials.

-Instant-FeedTM ads consist of two experiences: the first is the native experience where the AdColony SDK provides text, images, and a native video container that you use to construct your customized native ad experience.
+Instant-Feed™ ads consist of two experiences: the first is the native experience where the AdColony SDK provides text, images, and a native video container that you use to construct your customized native ad experience.
 The second is triggered if a user taps on the video container, at which point the AdColony SDK will display a full-screen interstitial experience automatically.

 ###Instructions###
-Once you've performed the required [[Project Setup]], you can display an AdColony Instant-FeedTM ad in your app by following these steps:
+Once you've performed the required [[Project Setup]], you can display an AdColony Instant-Feed™ ad in your app by following these steps:
 ####Step 1: Configure AdColony####
 First, make sure you have imported the AdColony library:
 ```java